 the second element is the task status: allowed values for the task status are defined in SKA Base Classes module ska_tango_base.executor

-The command On invoked on the Low.CSP Controller is forwarded to the CBF sub-system Controller and to all the Low.CSP Subarrays and to all PST Beams.
+The command On invoked on the Low.CSP Controller is forwarded to the CBF sub-system Controller, to all the Low.CSP Subarrays and to all PST Beams.
 Since CSP and CBF are already ON, the command is not executed on them.
 Otherwise the state of pst beam will change to OFF:

 Assign resources to the Low.CSP Subarray

 To assign resources on a subarray both the subarray and controller are needed to be on.
 To do this please follow the previous example.

 json_string variable needs to be create containing the proper json structure for assignment of resources.